TheRenegadeCoder/sample-programs-website/docs/languages/tex/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the Tex page!
+Welcome to the TeX page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.

 ## Description